-Our preclinical programs may experience delays or may never advance to clinical trials, which would adversely affect our ability to obtain regulatory approvals or commercialize these product candidates on a timely basis or at all, which would have an adverse effect on our business.
+SenlangBio's preclinical programs may experience delays or may never advance to clinical trials, which would adversely affect its ability to obtain regulatory approvals or commercialize these product candidates on a timely basis or at all, which would have an adverse effect on its business.

-Our product candidates are still in the preclinical development stage, and the risk of failure of preclinical programs is high.
-Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies to obtain regulatory clearance to initiate human clinical trials.
-We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the NMPA will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our programs.
-As a result, we cannot be sure that we will be able to submit IND applications for all of our preclinical programs on the timelines we expect, and we cannot be sure that submission of IND applications will result in the NMPA allowing clinical trials to begin.
+SenlangBio's product candidates are still in the preclinical development stage, and the risk of failure of preclinical programs is high.
+Before SenlangBio can commence clinical trials for a product candidate, it must complete extensive preclinical testing and studies to obtain regulatory clearance to initiate human clinical trials.
+SenlangBio cannot be certain of the timely completion or outcome of its preclinical testing and studies and cannot predict if the NMPA will accept its proposed clinical programs or if the outcome of its preclinical testing and studies will ultimately support the further development of its programs.
+As a result, SenlangBio cannot be sure that it will be able to submit IND applications for all of its preclinical programs on the timelines it expects, and SenlangBio cannot be sure that submission of IND applications will result in the NMPA allowing clinical trials to begin.